-- + To be filed by amendment. - ++ Previously filed. - Incorporated by reference herein to the Registration Statement of Form S-1 and all amendments thereto filed with the Securities and Exchange Commission on August 6, 1999 and declared effective October 19, 1999. - Incorporated by reference herein to the Current Report on Form 8-K filed with the Securities and Exchange Commission on March 10, 2000. - Incorporated by reference herein to the Quarterly Report on Form 10-Q for the period ended September 30, 1999. - (b) Financial Statement Schedules
+- Incorporated by reference herein to the Registration Statement of Form S-1 and all amendments thereto filed with the Securities and Exchange Commission on August 6, 1999 and declared effective October 19, 1999. - Incorporated by reference herein to the Current Report on Form 8-K filed with the Securities and Exchange Commission on March 10, 2000.
+Incorporated by reference bargin to the guesterly report on Form 10.0 for - Incorporated by reference herein to the quarterly report on Form 10-Q for the period ended September 30, 1999.